Semiconductor & AI Infrastructure Hub (HSAIH)

 The Semiconductor Safehaven.

-We are building Central America's first integrated semiconductor and AI infrastructure facility in Santa Bárbara, Honduras — a U.S.-aligned, nearshore alternative to Taiwan's monopoly, positioned at the intersection of geopolitical necessity and economic opportunity.
+We are building Central America's first integrated semiconductor and AI infrastructure facility in Santa Bárbara, Honduras — a U.S.-aligned, nearshore alternative to Taiwan's monopoly, positioned at the intersection of geopolitical,the danger, necessity and economic opportunity.

 Chip Manufacturing